7storm7/know-how/iptables-topics.md

 # Terminology:

 **Tables:** Tables are files that join similar actions.
 A table consists of several chains.

 **Chains:** A chain is a string of rules.
 When a packet is received, iptables finds the appropriate table, then runs it through the chain of rules until it finds a match.
 Within each iptables table, rules are further organized within separate chains.
-Chains map to netfilter hooks
+Chains map to netfilter hooks.

 **Rules:** A rule is a statement that tells the system what to do with a packet.
 Rules can block one type of packet, or forward another type of packet.
 The outcome, where a packet is sent, is called a target.

 **Targets:** A target is a decision of what to do with a packet.
 Typically, this is to accept it, drop it, or reject it (which sends an error back to the sender).

 So, basically the structure is: